isabella232/office-developer-client-docs.de-DE/docs/outlook/mapi/using-multiple-exchange-accounts.md

 **Gilt für**: Outlook 2013 | Outlook 2016

 Microsoft Outlook 2010 und Microsoft Outlook 2013 unterstützen die Integration mit mehreren Exchange-E-Mail-Konten.
-In Outlook 2010 oder Outlook 2013 konnte ein Benutzer zwei Exchange-Konten zum gleichen Profil hinzufügen und dennoch umfangreiche Exchange-Funktionen wie die veröffentlichte globale Adressliste (GAL), die Exchange-Abwesenheitskonfiguration und die Ordnerfreigabe nutzen.
+In Outlook 2010 oder Outlook 2013 kann ein Benutzer zwei Exchange-Konten hinzuf�gen, um das gleiche Profil und genie�en Sie trotzdem umfassende Exchange-Funktionen wie die ver�ffentlichte globale Adressliste (GAL), Exchange Out-of-Office-Konfiguration und Freigabeeinstellungen.

-Wer mit den MAPI-Profilabschnitten für Microsoft Office Outlook 2007 und früher vertraut ist, weiß, dass Exchange-Einstellungen, wie der E-Mail-Benutzername und der Servername, im festen Exchange Global Profile-Abschnitt, **pbGlobalProfileSectionGuid**, gespeichert sind.
-In Outlook 2010 und Outlook 2013 benötigt jedes Exchange-Konto einen eigenen Profilabschnitt zum Speichern von Einstellungen, was **pbGlobalProfileSectionGuid** überflüssig macht.
+Diejenigen, die mit den MAPI-Profilabschnitten für Microsoft Office Outlook 2007 und früheren Versionen vertraut sind, wissen, dass Exchange Einstellungen, z.
+B. der E-Mail-Benutzername und der Servername, im Abschnitt "Festes globales Profil" Exchange **pbGlobalProfileSectionGuid** gespeichert werden.
+Outlook 2010 und Outlook 2013 ben�tigt jede Exchange-Konto eine eigene Profilabschnitt zum Speichern von Einstellungen, die **pbGlobalProfileSectionGuid** veraltet vornehmen.

-Die Exchange-Einstellungen für Outlook 2010 und Outlook 2013 sind weiterhin im Profil gespeichert, aber pro Profil wird dynamisch ein eindeutiger Bezeichner für den Profilabschnitt zugewiesen, der die Einstellungen enthält.
-Der Speicherort der Exchange-Einstellungen im Profil wird in der [kanonischen Eigenschaft "PidTagExchangeProfileSectionId"](pidtagexchangeprofilesectionid-canonical-property.md) gespeichert, die sich im Nachrichtendienst-Profilabschnitt des Exchange-Kontos befindet.
-Diese Eigenschaft finden Sie auch im Profilabschnitt für jeden Anbieter in diesem Nachrichtendienst des Kontos.
-Der eindeutige Bezeichner wird nicht auf dem Server gespeichert und unterscheidet sich von Profil zu Profil.
+Outlook 2010 and Outlook 2013 Exchange settings are still stored in the profile, but a unique identifier for the profile section that contains their settings is dynamically allocated per profile.
+The location of the Exchange settings in the profile is stored in the [Kanonische PidTagExchangeProfileSectionId-Eigenschaft](pidtagexchangeprofilesectionid-canonical-property.md), which can be found in the message service profile section of the Exchange account.
+This property can also be found in the profile section for each provider in this message service of the account.
+The unique identifier is not stored on the server and will be different across profiles.

-Outlook 2010 und Outlook 2013 verwenden **PidTagExchangeProfileSectionId** als eindeutigen Bezeichner, um ein Exchange-Konto anzugeben.
-Bei dieser Art der Verwendung wird dieser eindeutige Bezeichner **emsmdbUID** genannt.
-Für einige MAPI- und Outlook-Operationen kann eine **emsmdbUID** erforderlich sein, um anzugeben, welches Exchange-Konto für die Operation verwendet werden soll.
+Outlook 2010 und Outlook 2013 verwenden die **PidTagExchangeProfileSectionId** als eindeutiger Bezeichner, um ein Exchange-Konto anzugeben.
+Wenn auf diese Weise verwendet wird, wird diese eindeutige ID als die **emsmdbUID** bezeichnet.
+F�r einige Vorg�nge MAPI- und Outlook m�glicherweise ein **emsmdbUID** ben�tigt, um anzugeben, welche Exchange-Konto f�r den Vorgang verwendet werden soll.

-Um mehrere Exchange-Konten zu unterstützen, müssen Sie bestimmte Aufrufe neuer Funktionen in Ihrem Code verwenden.
-Ersetzen Sie jeden Aufruf, der eine **entryID** und entweder [IAddrBook::OpenEntry](iaddrbook-openentry.md) oder [IAddrBook::CompareEntryIDs](iaddrbook-compareentryids.md) auf [IMailUser : IMAPIProp](imailuserimapiprop.md) und [IDistList : IMAPIContainer](idistlistimapicontainer.md) verwendet, durch eine der folgenden Funktionen.
+In order to support multiple Exchange accounts, you must use some calls to new functions in your code.
+Replace any call that uses an **entryID** and either [IAddrBook::OpenEntry](iaddrbook-openentry.md) or [IAddrBook::CompareEntryIDs](iaddrbook-compareentryids.md) on [IMailUser: IMAPIProp](imailuserimapiprop.md) and [IDistList: IMAPIContainer](idistlistimapicontainer.md) with one of the following functions.

 - [HrCompareABEntryIDsWithExchangeContext](hrcompareabentryidswithexchangecontext.md)